About the course

 - excellent pastoral care, well-being training and support;

-- placements in at least two schools with the opportunity to experience other specialised educational settings - click here to view our 2018-19 placement calendar so you have a better knowledge of how the programme works;
+- placements in at least two schools with the opportunity to experience other specialised educational settings - click here to view our programme information;

 - high-quality training delivered by skilled and experienced practitioners;